noncombatant/robotfindskitten/README.md

 noticed that the build system boilerplate and infrastructure was 2 orders of magnitude larger than the code itself.
 That seemed wrong.

+By perusing the Git history, you can see the steps I followed to get from Alexey’s original to this version.

 Building And Installing
 =======================